Crossing Trails Wind Farm will have an installed capacity of 104 megawatts (MW) — enough to power approximately 38,000 average Colorado homes.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.

-Crossing Trails Wind Farm will consist 20 Vestas V150 4.3 MW wind turbines and five Vestas V136 3.6 MW wind turbines.
+Crossing Trails Wind Farm will consist of 20 Vestas V150 4.3 MW wind turbines and five Vestas V136 3.6 MW wind turbines.